FelipeMaeda/mxG-ADSync/README.md

 ## WARNING:

-> Is not recomended create periodic tasks with less than of 5 minutes...
+> Is not recomended create periodic tasks with less than 5 minutes...